NaimKabir/RoboND-Kinematics-Project/writeup_template.md

 5 |  90° |  0 |  0  | θ<sub>5</sub>
 6 |  -90°   | 0 |    0   | θ<sub>6</sub>
 gripper | 0 | 0 | 0.303 | 0

-The angle on joint 2 has a constant offset of -90° because X<sub>1</sub> and X<sub>2</sub> begin at a 90° angle, and any additional counterclockwise turn in X<sub>1</sub> will eat into this starting angle offset.

 The last set of parameters for the gripper was found by adding the X-offset between the gripper and link 6 (`0.11`) and the X-offset between link-6 and the DH origin of joint 6 (`0.193`).